dymensionxyz/eibc-client/README.md

 }
 ```

-4. At least one LP needs to grant authorization to the group to fulfill orders.
+4. At least one LP needs to grant authorization to the group to fulfill orders:

             dymd tx eibc grant <POLICY_ADDRESS> --from lp_key --keyring-backend test \
                 --spend-limit 10000adym \